fieldtrip/website/reference/ft_rejectartifact.md

  specified using minaccepttim.

  Output:
-   If cfg is used as the only input parameter, the output is a cfg structure with an updated trl.
+   If cfg is the only input parameter, the output is a cfg structure with an updated trl.
    If cfg and data are both input parameters, the output is an updated raw data structure with only the clean data segments.

  To facilitate data-handling and distributed computing you can use